melvincwng/covid19-tracker-app/README.md

 # COVID-19 Tracker App

-This web application showcases various COVID-19 related statistics such as number of infections, number of recoveries, number of active cases and numbers of deaths, both globally and locally (within a particular country).
+This web application showcases various COVID-19 related statistics such as number of infections, number of recoveries, number of active cases and numbers of deaths, both globally and locally (within Singapore).

 It also provides access to medical articles about COVID-19, which users can read to increase their awareness & knowledge about the disease.